Guidance Note: Grievance and Complaint Handling

 Students who are dissatisfied about aspects of their educational experience could consider the following points:

-- Your higher education provider (your provider) is required to have policies and procedures to resolves grievances and to tell you about them (e.g. on a website or in a student handbook).
+- Your higher education provider (your provider) is required to have policies and procedures to resolve grievances and to tell you about them (e.g. on a website or in a student handbook).
+This includes policies and procedures about sexual assault and sexual harassment.
 You should look at these in relation to your circumstances.
-There will be particular procedures for appealing against an academic result.
+There will be particular procedures for appealing against, for example, an academic result.

 - Your provider is required to provide points of contact for resolution of grievances.